 MAJOR (Class of 2009 and beyond): Thirty-six credit hours are required.
-COM 1000, Survey of Communication Studies, COM 1100, Public Speaking, and COM 1200, Introduction to Communication Research, are entry-level required courses, and should be taken in the freshman and/or sophomore years.
+COM 1000, Survey of Communication Studies, COM 1100, Public Speaking, and COM 1200, Introduction to Communication Research, are entry-level required courses and should be taken in the freshman and/or sophomore years.

 Either COM 4001, Qualitative Research in Communication, or COM 4002, Quantitative Research in Communication, should be taken in the junior year or prior to taking the required capstone, COM 5050, Senior Project.
-COM 1200 will satisfy the College of Liberal Arts and Sciences Core Research Requirement.
+COM 1200 is a prerequisite for COM 4001/4002.

-After enrolling in COM 1000, 1100, and 1200, and declaring the Communication major, students will consult their academic advisers and choose one of the Department's specializations: Public Relations, Journalism, Organizational Communication, Media Studies, Media Production, Rhetorical Studies, Performance Studies, and Interpersonal Communication.
-Based upon the selection of specialization, students will take two (2) courses at the theory (2000) level, and five (5) courses at the advanced topics (3000) level (from at least three different specializations).
-A complete listing of specialization requirements and courses is available in the Communication Department main office.
-Students not wishing to specialize may receive a generalized Communication degree by taking any two (2) courses at the theory level, five (5) courses at the advanced topics level (from three different specializations), and all required courses.
+After enrolling in COM 1000, 1100, and 1200, and declaring the Communication major, students will consult their academic advisers and choose either to design their own major specialization or will choose one (or more) of the following specializations: Public Relations, Journalism, Organizational Communication, Media Studies, Media Production, Rhetorical Studies, Performance Studies, and Interpersonal Communication.
+Based upon the selection of specialization, students will take two (2) courses at the Theory (2000) level and five (5) courses at the Advanced Topics (3000) level (from at least three different specializations).
+A complete listing of specialization requirements and courses is available in the Communication Department main office and on the departmental Web page.

-Some specializations will require Communication majors to choose internships, which will be used to satisfy free electives for the College of Arts & Sciences.
+Students wishing to design their own specialization will choose to take any two (2) courses at the Theory level, five (5) courses at the Advanced Topics level (from three different specializations), and all required courses.
+Note: Some specializations will require Communication majors to complete internships, which (if completed for credit) will be used to satisfy free electives for the College of Liberal Arts and Sciences.

-MINOR (Students in College of Liberal Arts and Sciences only): Survey of Communication Studies (COM 1000), plus any four courses from the major course offerings.
+MINOR (Students in the College of Liberal Arts and Sciences only): Survey of Communication Studies (COM 1000), plus any four courses from the major course offerings.
+Students wishing to take an Internship must complete four Communication classes prior to applying for an internship.
+For details on specific minors created for non-COM majors in the College of Liberal Arts and Sciences, consult the departmental Web site.

-MINOR (Students outside College of Liberal Arts and Sciences): Survey of Communication Studies (COM 1000), plus four courses from the following list: Business & Professional Communication, Theories of Organizational Communication, Leadership, Negotiation and Dialogue, Teambuilding and Small Group Communication, Training and Development, Public Relations.
-Gender and Communication.
-Intercultural Communication, Communication and Conflict.
-Courses not on this list will only count toward the minor in exceptional circumstances, and require the Department's Chair's written permission.
-In order to qualify for the Business Communication Minor, students must have a minimum G.P.A. of 2.75 or above, and receive a final grade of C or higher in COM 1000.
+MINOR (Students in VSB only): Survey of Communication Studies (COM 1000), plus Theories of Organizational COM (COM 2440) and three courses from a list which includes the following: Business & Professional Communication; Leadership, Negotiation, and Dialogue; Globalization, Work, and Organizations; Teambuilding and Small Group Communication; Public Relations; Gender and Communication, Intercultural Communication; and Communication and Conflict.
+Courses not on this list will only count toward the minor in exceptional circumstances and require the Department's Chair's written permission.
+In order to qualify for the Business Communication Minor, students must have a minimum GPA of 2.75 or above, and receive a final grade of C or higher in COM 1000.